stoyse/BuyHigh.io/README.md

 - **Settings (`/settings`)**
   - **Theme Selection:** Choose between light and dark mode for your account
   - **Change Password:** Update your account password with validation
+  - **Delete Account:** Permanently delete your account and all associated data (requires password confirmation).

 ---